obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/obsidian-open-link-with.md

 Developed by: [[MamoruDS]]
 Mobile compatible: [[Desktop-only plugins|No]]

-Open external link with specific browser in Obsidian
+Open external link with specific browser / in-app view in Obsidian

 %% ----- Do not edit anything above this line ----- %%